 Excluding yourself from the settlements is telling the Court that you do not want to be part of the settlements.
 If you exclude yourself from the settlements, you have no basis to object to the settlements because they no longer affect you.

 How do I file a claim and receive a payment?

 To make a claim, simply complete the .
 It’s fast, easy, and takes less than 5 minutes.
 No proof of purchase is required.
 Payments will not be issued until the claim submission process has closed and the court has approved the final settlement.
 You will be notified when that happens so you can select a convenient payment option.

 To mail your claim, please print this document and follow the instructions listed within.

 IMPORTANT: All claims must either be submitted online by 11:59 p.m.
-Pacific Time on November 29, 2017, or for mailed in claims, postmarked by November 29, 2017, in order to be considered valid.
+Hawaii Time on January 19, 2018, or for mailed in claims, postmarked by January 19, 2018, in order to be considered valid.

 How do I know if I successfully submitted a claim online?

 You will see a confirmation page that says “Zap!
 Your claim has been received successfully!” along with your form details and unique Claim Identification Number once you complete the process.
 The Claim Identification Number will be required should you wish to edit your claim prior to the close of the claim period.